COP29 Agenda of the Multilevel Action & Urbanization Pavilion

 Subnational governments can help overcome these structural, technical, and scientific challenges and thus promote activities and projects that reduce GHG emissions.
 By instituting policies, safeguards, and infrastructures that foster the engagement of productive sectors, they can provide the transparency and predictability necessary to attract investments for mitigation activities and green technologies and, consequently, also help the country achieve its climate goal.

 In this context, the Government of the State of Minas Gerais has been seeking a proactive and strategic involvement with a focus on developing its transversal state public policy to face the climate crisis and leverage mitigation actions in its territory through the creation of a favorable environment for investments in this area.
-In order to promote the dissemination of successful actions and projects that have been developed in the State, the 2nd Edition of the workshop “Minas Gerais Day: climate solutions for the transition to a low-carbon economy in the State of Minas Gerais, Brazil” will be held at COP29, in Baku, Azerbaijan.
+In order to promote the dissemination of successful actions and projects that have been developed in the State, the 2nd Edition of the workshop “Minas Gerais Day: climate solutions for the transition to a low-carbon economy in the State of Minas Gerais, Brazil” was held at COP29, in Baku, Azerbaijan.

-By bringing together public and private sectors, national and international actors, the objective of this workshop is to discuss the challenges, opportunities and benefits related to the transition to a low-carbon economy, thus enhancing the attraction of investments and the participation of the private sector both in the generation of socio-environmental benefits and in the search for neutrality of state emissions by 2050.
+By bringing together public and private sectors, national and international actors, the objective of this workshop was to discuss the challenges, opportunities and benefits related to the transition to a low-carbon economy, thus enhancing the attraction of investments and the participation of the private sector both in the generation of socio-environmental benefits and in the search for neutrality of state emissions by 2050.

 16:30 – 17:30 UTC+4